kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 alias xb-lnd-ltc='lncli --rpcserver=localhost:20001 '
 ```

-`xb=lnd-btc` allows CLI command to exchange B LND for the BTC network
+`xb-lnd-btc` allows CLI commands to exchange B LND for the BTC network

 Add the aliases file from `$GOPATH/src/github.com/lofferm/swap-resolver` to ~/.bash_profile and source it.
 Now we can use these aliases to communicate with the 4 `lnd` processes without the need to type the needed CLI arguments.